Palo Alto, California 94306

 An FET Preamp Cable

 (These are all referenced by numerous Wikipedia pages.
-The Guitar Pickup articles have been referenced in the Journal of the Audio Engineering Society.)
+The Guitar Pickup articles have been referenced in the Journal of the Audio Engineering Society.
+The Doepfer A-110-6 Oscillator is based on my article.)

 Composing and arranging; play guitar, keyboards, bass, electronics.